ischrot/ischrot.github.io/teaching/ss22/nlo.md

 ### Presentation of solutions

 What?
-: In these tutorials Laura will present (some of the) solutions of the previous exercise sheet and answer specific questions to your solutions. **Send your questions to [Laura][laura] at least three days before the tutorial.**
+: In these tutorials Laura will present (some of the) solutions of the previous exercise sheet and answer specific questions to your solutions.

 When?
 : In the first week after you submitted your solutions/the new exercise sheet has been published.
 I.e., the dates are: